 Individual risk versus group risk

 The Breast Cancer Risk Assessment Tool cannot predict whether or not you will develop breast cancer.
-It does not calculate individual breast cancer risk, but rather the average risk for a group of women with similar risk factors.
-Thus, it is not clear what this risk means for any one woman.
+It does not calculate an individual woman’s breast cancer risk, but rather the average risk for a group of women with similar risk factors.
+So, it is not clear what this risk means for any one woman.

 How to interpret your estimated risk